 She holds a degree from The Pennsylvania State University, with a Bachelor of Science in Mathematics.

-Greg was born in Edmonton and educated as an Engineer at the University of Alberta, specializing in Petroleum Engineering.
+Greg was educated as an Engineer at the University of Alberta, specializing in Petroleum Engineering.

-Greg is married and has two children aged one and three.
-When not spending time with his family he enjoys playing hockey, travelling the world, and constantly learning about new technologies and strategies to solve the challenges facing industry and society.
+Greg is married and has two children aged three and six.
+When not spending time with his family he enjoys playing hockey, travelling, and learning about new technologies and strategies to solve the challenges facing industry and society.

 Pam Henderson, Ph.D., is CEO of NewEdge, Inc., a growth, strategy and design firm that advises companies across every industry including over 75 Fortune 500 and 50 startups and non-profits.
 Pam pioneered Opportunity Thinking™ principles, a new approach to innovation that helps organizations create sustainable growth.
 Organizations are adopting Opportunity Thinking™ as their corporate innovation strategy for long term growth.